 On the failure of squash and baseball/softball to win a place on the Olympic programme

-After assessing the performance of all sports at London 2012, the IOC dropped wrestling from the 2020 Olympic programme, only to then reinstate it ahead of squash and baseball/softball.
+After assessing the performance of all sports at London 2012, the IOC dropped wrestling from the 2020 Olympic programme, only

 "I feel sorry for those sports because you can see how much they did to develop their sport in the past, how much they changed and they gave excellent presentations," said Bach of the beaten bids.

 "That is true not only these two sports, but also other sports who made great presentations to the executive board in February or March in St Petersburg.